Ezequiel92/GADGETPlotting/README.md

 ## PGFPlotsX backend

-Some plotting and pipeline functions make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions are (as it is done in `example/example_*.jl`).
+Some plotting and pipeline functions make use of the PGFPlotsX backend, and as such, the command `pgfplotsx()` should be always called at least once per session before these functions are (as it is done in the scripts within `example/`).
 With time, and as some issues with GR are resolved, the functions will be hopefully migrated to the GR backend, making this caveat obsolete.

 ## Documentation